 Electrical relays act as on/off switches.
 If a relay becomes stuck in one position or the other it can obviously cause trouble on board.
 For example, if the fuel pump relay is stuck in the on position it means gas will be continually fed to the motor, even when the key is off.
 This will then damage the fuel pump and drain the battery.

 If you experience electrical issues with your car it’s smart to visit an auto shop that specializes in auto electric repair.
 For professional auto electric repair in Mountain View head to A-1 Auto Tech!
-Our team uses the latest diagnostic and repair equipment to ensure fast and accurate service.
+From Ignition Switch Problems, batteries, alternators, or even difficult to find shorts, our team uses the latest diagnostic and repair equipment to ensure fast and accurate service.
 Give us a call at (650) 487-2240 to request quality auto repair in Mountain View today.